brokyo/seeker_ii/README.md

 Seeker II is an interface for writing and procedurally manipulating music and visuals.
 Initially written on New Year's Day 2025 to make Discreet Music's phasing style simple on a Norns.
 I've since spent the last year using it almost daily and slowly adding news things whenever I found gaps between what I wanted to do and what Seeker could do.

-Today there's software instruments (via MxSamples), a full sample chopping engine, a heavily parameterized arpeggiator, lots of Eurorack control via i2c, and TouchDesigner communication all on a performable clock.
+Today there's software instruments, a full sample chopping engine, a heavily parameterized arpeggiator, lots of Eurorack control via i2c, and TouchDesigner communication all on a performable clock.

 At its core, Seeker is eight musical lanes that can be run in parallel with each performing its own motif that can be recorded on the Grid.
 Those motifs can be changed after sequencable interval.